Korchy/blender_area_switcher/README.md

 - Added the "Geometry Nodes", "Spreadsheet", "Asset Browser" area types.

 1.1.0.
-- Added the "Animation Nodes" area type.
+- Added the "Animation Nodes" add-on area type.

 1.0.1.
 - Added the shortcode for switching with keycodes.